(Very) Brief Review of Stellar Structure and Evolution

 Most He in Universe was created in the Big Bang.

-Hence, even the oldest stars, most metal poor stars should
+Hence, even the oldest, most metal poor stars should

 contain substantial He.